 Total Points Earned - Determined by total wins and ties.
 Two (2) points will be awarded for a win, one (1) point will be awarded for a tie.

-Number of Wins - If two teams have the same points, then their placing within the standings will be determined by the total number of wins during the entire regular session.
+Number of Wins - If two teams have the same number of points, their placing within the standings will be determined by the total number of wins during the entire regular session.

 Head-to-Head - Competition between the two tied teams.